-Pard may look surprised that we don't take out a take-out Double but, as the hand develops, he'll understand.
+North may look surprised that we don't take out a take-out Double but, as the hand develops, he'll understand.

 Sitting over declarer with all these goodies, we don't really want to be on lead.
 We know we've got at least three tricks in trumps (maybe four), plus our •A. We also have hopes for our •K (the location of the •A is a mystery at first).
-We also know Pard has opening bid values or thereabouts.
+We also know partner has opening bid values or thereabouts.

-We kick off the festivities by leading the ▼10, promising a sequence and suggesting that we have nothing higher.
+We kick off proceedings by leading the ▼10, promising a sequence and suggesting that we have nothing higher.

 As play progresses, the declarer tries his best.
 He clears out the Diamond from his hand, and then tries to set up a Club winner.
-We play a waiting game and tricks and, as declarer has to lead from his wretched hand, tricks inevitably fall into our laps.
-By the time the dust settles, we've taken eight tricks, setting the declarer two tricks.
+We play a waiting game, allowing declarer to lead from his hand, and tricks inevitably come our way.
+By the time the dust settles, we've taken eight tricks, defeating the declarer by two tricks.